-By including information such as the project scope, time roles and responsibilities, etc., it acts as a project management guide and shares many similarities with a project charter.
+By including information such as the project scope, time, roles and responsibilities, etc., it acts as a project management guide and shares many similarities with a project charter.
 The project initiation document is primarily found in projects derived from the PRINCE2 (PRojects IN Controlled Environments) methodology, a structured method that divides projects into manageable and controllable stages that are used primarily in the UK.

 A project manager is usually the professional tasked with creating the PID, and once the project has been approved, they will use that document to plan the project.
-ProjectManager is award-winning project management software that gives managers the tools they need to plan, manage and track their projects in real time.

 Why Use a Project Initiation Document Template?

 While every aspect of a project is important, the project initiation process might be the most critical phase.
 While execution, monitoring and controlling are important, those phases will go off more smoothly if you’ve done your homework when setting up the project.

 The project initiation document acts as your project’s foundation.
 You’re doing the groundwork necessary to deliver a successful project by building a solid base on which it’ll stand.
 This is true across industries and whether you’re managing a small or large and complex project.
 That doesn’t mean the project initiation document is permanent.
 It’s a living document and should be reviewed and revised throughout the project as things change.
 It can also serve as a quick reference to get a new team member on track so they can hit the ground running.